Failing Grades for Outdoor Brands in ‘Forever Chemical’ Study

 Of all the companies on the list, perhaps only Wolverine Worldwide saw this coming.
 In 2020, the brand was ordered to pay more than $100 million after contaminating Michigan waterways by dumping PFAS in them decades ago.

-KEEN, the report says, takes a leading position due to its ban on all added PFAS in its footwear products.
-“In addition to ridding its own footwear supply chain from added PFAS, Keen has issued a challenge to all other footwear companies to do the same and provided a detailed methodology they can use to achieve this goal,” the study states.
+Keen, the report said, takes a leading position due to its ban on all added PFAS in its footwear products.
+“In addition to ridding its own footwear supply chain from added PFAS, Keen has issued a challenge to all other footwear companies to do the same and provided a detailed methodology they can use to achieve this goal,” the study stated.
 “While this progress is notable, the company received a score of A- due to the exclusion of one product category (bags) from its commitment.”

 Response from the Named Brands